cfengine/documentation/reference/promise-types/packages.markdown

 #### package_patch_list_command

-**Description**: Command to obtain a list of available patches or updates
+**Description:** Command to obtain a list of available patches or updates

 This command, if it exists at all, is presumed to generate a list of patches that are available on the system, in a format analogous to (but